-A few days after arriving in Playa Del Carmen, we had a reunion with friends that we had met in San Diego at the RV Rally in January of 2016.
+A few days after arriving in Playa Del Carmen, we had a reunion with friends that we had met in San Diego at an RV Rally.
 Their family joined us for a long weekend in Playa Del Carmen, before we would reunite again in Merida the following week for the Worldschooler’s Rally.

 The men had to work on Friday, so the rest of us spent a very rough day on the rooftop deck, hanging at the pool, and allowing the kids to spend quality time playing Minecraft together.
-That evening we went to Parque Los Fundadores, where we watched the Papantla Dancers that I had mentioned in my last blog.
+That evening we went to Parque Los Fundadores, where we watched the Papantla Dancers.

 Then, after a very brief dip in the ocean, we had dinner at the Wah Wah Beach Bar.
-We sat at a table right on the sand, and ate pizza while looking out at the ocean and watching the palm trees sway in the wind.
+We sat at a table right on the sand.
+We enjoyed pizza while looking out at the ocean and watching the palm trees sway in the wind.
 The kids entertained us with songs from the movie Moana.

-The next day we took a colectivo ride to Xpu-Ha (X is pronounced SH, so shpoo-ha), where another Worldschooling family had invited us to join them at their campground right on the beach.
-Since the colectivo dropped us at the side of the highway, we took turns getting a ride down the long road to the campground in that little red motocar pictured below.
-It belongs to the family that we were joining, who purchased it in Mexico as their family’s means of transportation around town.
+The next day we took a colectivo ride to Xpu-Ha (X is pronounced SH, so shpoo-ha).
+Another Worldschooling family had invited us to join them at their campground right on the beach.
+Since the colectivo dropped us at the side of the highway, we took turns getting a ride down the long road to the campground.

-A strong wind had blown through the area the prior day, and brought in tons of seaweed.
+A strong wind had blown through the area the prior day, and brought in lots of seaweed.
 So the normally clean and beautiful sand was a little ugly.
-Men were raking it up and removing it by the truck-ful, mostly in front of the Beach Clubs.
+Men were raking it up and removing it by the truckful, mostly in front of the Beach Clubs.

-The water was shallow for quite a distance, but we were told that if you swam out to where the water turned a different shade of turquoise, there was a drop off with great snorkeling.
+The water was shallow for quite a distance.
+We were told that if you swam out to where the water turned a different shade of turquoise, there was a drop off with great snorkeling.
 Many of our group swam out to snorkel.
-Jacob did some snorkeling a little closer to shore and still got to see some fish.
+My oldest son did some snorkeling a little closer to shore and still got to see some fish.

-We were so busy having such a great time chatting with our friends, that I’m afraid we didn’t cover up as well as we should’ve with sunscreen, and our entire group was pretty fried by that afternoon.
-That was where the lip swelling sunburn came from that I mentioned last week.
+We were so busy having such a great time chatting with our friends, that I’m afraid we didn’t cover up as well as we should’ve with sunscreen.
+Our entire group was pretty fried by that afternoon.